Holiday inspiration currently loading...

-As always, our comprehensive selection of recommendations will guide you along, helping you get the most from your day.
+As always, our comprehensive selection of recommendations will guide you along, helping you get the most from your time.

 Enjoy a leisurely breakfast at your hotel before getting back on the road and heading home.

 Prices are based on two adults sharing a twin or double room for 8 nights on a bed & breakfast basis.
-This holiday includes a four hour food tour around Kinsale, a full day seaweed trail – including in depth workshop, talk and taste, as well as a walking food trail around The Burren, Ailwee Cave visit and visits to The Burren Smokehouse and Brewery.
+This holiday includes a four hour food tour around Kinsale, a one hour seaweed forage in Kerry – including tastings, and a guided walking tour of the Burren.

 Travel to Ireland